-Our thanks go to Relate for allowing us to reproduce these stories.
+Our thanks go to Refuge for allowing us to reproduce these stories.

 Beth is a student and blogger.
 She is a survivor of tech abuse.
 After breaking up with her boyfriend, he would use social media channels to harass and stalk her, her mum and her friends.
 When she blocked him, he set up new accounts.
 She deliberately distanced herself from social media because she didn’t enjoy using it any more – which isolated her as a young person and as a blogger.

 She is safe now and has moved away to study at university.
 She has been supported by Refuge to speak out about her experience and let other women know they’re not alone.
 Beth says:

 “When I first got together with him he didn’t even have a phone, I thought he was a massive technophobe until we broke up.
 Suddenly he started all these social media accounts and used them as a harassment tool.
 He sent me a suicide note via Facebook messenger along with graphic images of self-harm.
 I later found out that he just found the images online.
 I went round the next day and he was just sitting there on his Xbox.

 “He regularly turned up where I worked and often at the end of a shift I’d find 50 messages from him on my phone.
 After reporting him to the police, the online harassment stopped.
 But the paranoia stayed for a long time.”

 Euleen is also a survivor of tech abuse.
 Ms Hope’s former partner was also physically and emotionally abusive and eventually served a prison sentence for assault and GBH: